isabella232/rsk-react-express-box/README.md

 ## The application

 Our box is a client-server:
-- Server uses Express JS to interact with the smart contract.
+- Server uses `express JS` to interact with the smart contract.
-- Client uses React app.
+- Client uses `react` app.

 7. Running in development mode